It is believed that Mary had sons and daughters. So why did Jesus leave her to John, saying “she is your mother”?

 You are referring to John 19:26-27 which says: “When Jesus saw his mother there, and the disciple whom He loved standing nearby, He said to her, ‘Woman, here is your son’, and to the disciple, ‘Here is your mother’.
 From that time on, this disciple took her into his home.”

 John will take care of Mary

 The reason that Jesus left his mother in the care of John and not in the care of one of his siblings, is probably because none of his brothers believed in Him at that point of time.
-Later on his brothers James (Galatians 1:19) and Jude (Jude 1:1) would acknowledge Him as Saviour (Jude 1:1) and probably his other brothers as well (1 Corinthians 9:5).
+Later on his brothers James (Galatians 1:19) and Jude (Jude 1:1) would acknowledge Him as Savior and probably his other brothers as well (1 Corinthians 9:5).

 The aunt of Jesus

 Having said this, Jesus and John were actually in all probability cousins.
 So Jesus was still entrusting his mother to a relative, albeit less close family than his own brothers.
 When Jesus hung on the cross, several women were watching.
 Mark 15:40 lists Mary Magdalene, another Mary and a woman called Salome.
-In John 19:25 this woman Salome is referred to as Jesus’ mother’s sister, so Jesus’ aunt.
-Then in Matthew 27:56 Salome is called the mother of Zebedee’s children, in other words, the mother of John and James, who were Zebedee’s sons (Matthew 4:21).
+In John 19:25, we read about Jesus’ mother’s sister, so Jesus’ aunt, standing by the cross.
+Then in Matthew 27:56 ‘s account of the same events, she is called the mother of Zebedee’s children.
+So this Salome seems to have been an aunt of Jesus and the mother of John and James, who were Zebedee’s sons (Matthew 4:21).